HighTemplar-wjiang/python-cheat-sheet/README.md

 # python-cheat-sheet
-Memo for python-related things that may not be used frequently
+Memo for python-related things that may not be used frequently or easy to forget

 ## Python Language
 ### Personal Naming convention